fac-15/whotube/README.md

 5. Do you follow them as actively as on youTube?
 6. How do you keep up-to-date with each youTubers' social media videos/posts?
 7. How would you feel if all social media from one youTuber would be on one website?

+## User instructions

+clone the repo
+npm i
+Ask us for the keys
+npm run dev
+On port 5000
+Soon to be on heroku - https://whotube.herokuapp.com

 ###### DAVID: